scientist in lab

 • Penetrates pre-existing S. aureus biofilms.

-Clinical trial material of AP-SA02 is currently manufactured under cGMP at our production facility in California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.
+Clinical trial material of AP-SA02 is manufactured under cGMP at our production facility in Los Angeles, California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.

 Clinical Development of AP-SA02: diSArm Study